metamx/omniscient/README.md

       "action": "nothing happened here!"
     }

 Context is taken closest parent to the firing element.
-If none is found, context is set to "".
+If none is found, context is set to "global".

 Action is in the innerText of the firing element.
 Setting data-behavior on the firing element overrides element inner text.